 In Florida, legal document preparers are lay practitioners who provide document preparation services directly to the public.
 The Florida Association of Legal Document Preparers, FALDP, has created standards to join.
 Years of experience preparing Florida legal documents can substitute for formal academic training.

-FALDP offers online courses for new legal document preparers, and for legal document preparers relocating to Florida from other states; and for document preparers who want to expand their knowledge and services.
+FALDP offers online courses for new legal document preparers; for legal document preparers relocating to Florida from other states; and for document preparers who want to expand their knowledge and services.